 - Memo fields.
 Memo fields do not preserve their source formatting when they are imported.

 Multiple values.
 In fields that support multiple values, separate the values with a comma.

 Note: Importing field values that contain commas is not supported.

 - Localization.
 In fields that use system lists, use the localized list values according to your client's language.

 Date fields.
 The following date syntaxes are supported:

 Time with zone ID "2015-05-12T10:15:30Z" Time with offset and zone ID

-Specific item type guidelines:
+Specific item type guidelines

-When importing backlog items, ALM Octane uses both the Epic and Feature fields to decide where the backlog item is created.
+When importing backlog items, ALM Octane uses both the Epic and Feature fields to determine where the backlog item is created.
 For example, if you want to place a user story under a feature which is under an epic but you do not specify the epic, a new feature is created under the Backlog root.

 In the rows following a manual test, define steps for the test.
 See examples in the template file.